 After a disability determination has been made and a tentative accommodation designed for the student, a representative of Disability Resources will notify the School of Law's Associate Dean of Academic and Student Affairs.
-The Associate Dean of Academic and Student Affairs will share the tentative accommodation with each of the student's instructors, without disclosing the student's identity.
-A faculty member who has concerns that the tentative accommodation would interfere or be inconsistent with the essential requirements or elements of his or her course will be asked to communicate those concerns, within five business days, to the Office of Disability Resources.
-The Office of Disability Resources will take account of the faculty member's statement of the essential elements of the course in designing the final accommodation for the student.
-After the accommodation has been finalized by the Office of Disability Resources, the student will be informed in writing of the accommodation for each class.
+So long as the notice has been received before the deadline of 10 business days from the start of final exams, the Associate Dean of Academic and Student Affairs will share the tentative accommodation with each of the student's instructors, without disclosing the student's identity.
+A faculty member who has concerns that the tentative accommodation would interfere or be inconsistent with the essential requirements or elements of his or her course will be asked to communicate those concerns, within five business days, to the Student Access Center.
+The Student Access Center will take account of the faculty member's statement of the essential elements of the course in designing the final accommodation for the student.
+After the accommodation has been finalized by the Student Access Center, the student will be informed in writing of the accommodation for each class.

 Request for Review

 A student concerned with the reasonable accommodation determination is advised to meet and discuss the concerns with the representative of Disability Resources or the Associate Dean for Academic and Student Affairs in the KU School of Law within five business days of receiving the written notice of accommodation.
-If further discussion does not resolve the matter, the student may make a request for review to the Director of the Academic Achievement and Access Center (AAAC).
+If further discussion does not resolve the matter, the student may make a request for review to the Director of the Student Access Center.
 The request for review must be made in writing within five business days of the student being informed of the accommodation.
 The AAAC Director will review the appropriate records and documentation and may ask the student for a meeting to clarify the request.
-The AAAC Director may discuss the request with the representative of Disability Resources and other appropriate professionals.
+The Student Access Center Director may discuss the request with the representative of Disability Resources and other appropriate professionals.
 He or she will communicate a final decision in writing as soon as practicable.
-The disability eligibility and reasonable accommodation determination remain in effect during the period in which the AAAC Director considers the student's request.
+The disability eligibility and reasonable accommodation determination remain in effect during the period in which the Student Access Center Director considers the student's request.